 Foes of Freedom

-Understanding the enemies of liberty, especially the State, the Mob, and the government-corporate surveillance-manipulation machine.
+Understanding the enemies of liberty, especially the State, the Mob, and the corporate-government machine.

 - Seeing Like a State: How Certain Schemes to Improve the Human Condition Have Failed, James C. Scott